 And if you manage to ask them the right question, they’ll also be curious to learn more about your offer.

-Test asking questions in your ads that people are dying to have answered.
-Don’t forget to provide the answer on your landing page!
+Experiment with asking questions that your target audience wants answered.
+Don’t forget to provide the answer on your landing page.

-If people are given lots of time to decide, they’re going to postpone the decision and likely forget about it.
+If people have unlimited time to ponder a purchase, they’re likely to postpone the decision and potentially forget about it.

 That’s why you need to create a sense of urgency.

-Here’s an A/B test they ran: Variation A included a discount offer and plain text, while Variation B showed a timer counting the time left until the end of the deal.
+Here’s an A/B test ConversionXL ran.
+Variation A included a discount offer and plain text, while Variation B showed a timer counting the time left until the end of the deal.

 As the team gradually rolled out variation B to all users, the site’s conversion rate went from ~3.5% to ~10%.

-Here’s the lesson: People can’t resist a good offer when the time’s running out.
+So what’s the lesson?
+People can’t resist a good offer when the time’s running out.

-Someone who already knows that they like your product but is hesitant to commit to a long-term relationship might also need a tiny nudge.
+Someone who already likes your product but is hesitant to commit to a long-term relationship might need a tiny nudge.

-A nudge helps your prospect take the last step you need them to make.
+A nudge helps your prospect take the next step you need them to make.

 And often, the best nudge you can provide is a prize.